 - Prune lower limbs to expose more trunk.

 - Lightly prune upper limbs to enhance the natural shape.
-Hire a certified arborist if the job is too big.

 - Never top or drastically cut back trunks with a chainsaw because it ruins form and causes problems.
-There is one exception to this rule, the chaste tree.
+There is one exception to this rule, the chaste tree (vitex).
 It can be trained as either a multi-trunk tree or cut back hard each year so it is more shrub-like in form.